PearTreeLabs/Transmission-iOS/README.md

 A [Transmission](http://www.transmissionbt.com) client for iOS.

+Designed for a single purpose: quick management of torrents on your home network.
+No network configuration is required, it will automatically connect to the first available Transmission instance.

 ## Usage

+### Building
 - Load submodules

         git submodule update --init --recursive

 - Build and run the project using Xcode.

+### Running
+- To enable remote access to your Transmission desktop client:
+  - Transmission > Preferences > Remote
+  - Enable Remote Access: YES
+  - Display the web interface with Bonjour: YES
+  - Require authentication: Optiona

 ## Dependencies

 - AFNetworking
 - BPFoundation
+- MagicalRecord

 ## License